eriksandall/materials-billing-compiler/README.md

 ## Setup Instructions

-1. Create a Google Sheet with tabs for the following some data sources (note the sheet ID and tab names):
+1. Create a Google Sheet with tabs for the following some data sources (note the sheet ID):
-    - Shopify export data
+    - Shopify export data - name the tab 'Shopify'.
-    - 3DPOS export data
+    - 3DPOS export data - name the tab '3DPOS'.
-    - Subsidy eligibility list
+    - Subsidy eligibility list - name the tab 'Subsidy'.

-2. Get the sheet IDs and tab names for other data sources:
+2. Get the sheet IDs for other data sources:
     - Student registration data ("CCURE Output" sheet)
     - Opt-out list (from the "Material Store Payment Tracking" sheet)
     - Output spreadsheet (the "Material Store Payment Tracking" sheet)